ecthelionvi/NeoColumn.nvim/README.md

 ## ✨ Features

 - Displays a focused ColorColumn at the desired position
-- Customizable hex code foreground and background colors
 - Excludes specified filetypes from the ColorColumn
+- Customizable hex code ColorColumn colors
 - Toggle NeoColumn on and off

 ## 💾 Persistence